Financial-Times/ab-test-confidence/README.md

-The statistical functions behind the A/B reporting.
+The statistical functions behind A/B test reporting.
+Isomorphic.

 ## Usage